SHAPES & WEIRD VINYL

 The various members of DWM were always big record collectors, and from the very beginnings of DWM, it was always our intention to create releases especially intended for collectors and fans of vinyl.
 Many of our singles have since become collectors items.
-This page documents our efforts in cool collectable shaped vinyl records.
+This page documents our efforts in cool collectable shaped vinyl records and other kinds of weird vinyl.
 We figure that as long as vinyl records exist, we will do our best to release the weirdest, coolest vinyl for all you junkies out there.

 Artist: Doc Wör Mirran / Controlled Bleeding

 Title: Screaming For Titties

 Label: Musical Tragedies Format: Vinyl 7" Sawblade Catalog #:Eightieth Mammarian Tragedy (MT-222) Release Date: May 1st, 1994

 Part seven in the on-going series of saw-blade shaped vinyl singles on Musical Tragedies.
 Each release is a split release between two artists.
 In this case, DWM shares the record with Controlled Bleeding.
 The DWM side is exclusive to this release, and features Andropovski screaming through a barrage of total noise.
 This track is by far the most "industrial" track so far released by DWM.
 Also included are performances by Joseph B. Raimond, Peter Schuster, Frans De Waard, Michael Wurzer, Emil Beaulieau and Adrian Gormley.
 A photo of Peter and Joe on the inside by .mario., taken while waiting for the Ringo Starr concert in Aschaffenburg to start.
 Both bands are loud, experimental, and made to be played at maximum volume.
 First pressing of 500 on multi-colored vinyl, second pressing of 500 on clear.

 Title: In The Shadow Of Her Breasts